-Day 38: Giants Playground and Fish River Canyon - second biggest canyon in the world
+Day 37.
+Giants Playground and Fish River Canyon - second biggest canyon in the world

 Our safari continues with a visit to the Giants Playgrounds, named for the way in which the massive dolerite boulders have been placed on each other- creating rock formations and a series of mazes.
 We board the truck and travel south on the gravel byways of Southern Namibia on route to Ais-Ais.
 Famed for its hot springs the resort and its hot pools are the perfect tonic to ease away the dust of the Namib.
 The Fish River Canyon is one of the largest in the world and this afternoon we take a walk along the rim of the canyon and end our day with a memorable sunset on the canyon edge.

 As dawn breaks we head out making our way to the Orange River and our final stop in Namibia.
 Our last night in Namibia is spent on the banks of the Orange River and the best way to experience the Orange River is by canoe.
 This afternoon you will have the opportunity to partake in an optional canoe trip on the river.

 Day 39.
 Orange River - Cederberg - South Africa